Lara-A-O/Urban-Green-Canopy-Structure-Across-City-Districts/README.md

 # Urban Green Canopy Structure Across the City Districts of Würzburg
 Final Assignement for the course Novel Image Analysis Methods/ LIDAR Remote sensing of the M.Sc.
-Applied Earth Observation and Geoanalysis(Matr.3248301)
+Applied Earth Observation and Geoanalysis (Matr.3248301) by Dr. Julia Rieder.

 ## Introduction
 Urban Green Spaces are key elements of sustainable urban development.
 Urban green spaces offer benefits in various areas, e.g. ecological benefits in the form of cooling and air purification, health-related benefits such as improved mental health, and economic benefits, for example through higher property values; at the same time, they often serve as meeting places (Zhang/Quian 2024).
 Urban Green Spaces are also especially important in terms of adapting to the effects of climate change because of the potential of urban heat island mitigation and the enhancement of the resilience of cities to extreme weather events.